-Jonathan is an experienced litigator who represents companies, foundations, universities, individuals, and sovereign nations in complex disputes, ranging from appeals and disputes over art and artifacts to complex transnational litigation involving foreign states and foreign officials.
+Jonathan represents companies, foundations, universities, individuals, and sovereign nations in complex disputes, including appeals, disputes over art and artifacts, and complex transnational litigation.

-He has represented clients in a variety of art litigation matters, including the defense of title to one of Van Gogh's most famous paintings; representation of a museum in a dispute over Incan artifacts claimed by a Latin American nation; and representation of investors in an art investment fund.
-He also advises clients regarding provenance, chain of title, export, and cultural property.
+Jonathan represents clients in major disputes involving art and artifacts, where his work has included the successful defense of title to one of Van Gogh's most famous paintings, representation of a museum in a dispute over Incan artifacts claimed by a Latin American nation, and representation of investors in an art investment fund.
+He counsels clients on the investigation and resolution of claims involving provenance and cultural property, and assists museums outside the U.S. in understanding, defending and resolving claims involving U.S. law.

-Jonathan’s representation of sovereign nations and former sovereign officials includes the successful defense of a former president of Mexico against alleged international law violations; representing a foreign sovereign nation in a RICO appeal; and representing the government of Germany and a Berlin-based consortium of state-run museums in a case alleging that the sale of a large art collection was the result of Nazi duress.
+He represents sovereign nations and former sovereign officials in pursuing or defending claims in the United States.
+He vindicated a former president of Mexico wrongly accused of violations of international human rights law, represented a foreign sovereign nation claiming RICO violations against a U.S. company, and currently represents the government of Germany and a Berlin-based consortium of public museums in a case alleging that a major collection of medieval art was obtained through duress in the Nazi era.

-Chambers USA ranks Jonathan as one of the leading litigators in Connecticut, with clients describing him in recent years as "absolutely brilliant," "a fiercely bright appellate lawyer who handles high end problems," "a very cost-effective resource in contentious matters" who is "very good at checking back with [clients] on strategy," and "probably the very best appellate advocate I have ever seen.
-He can very quickly grasp a difficult question and package an argument in a way that is both elegant and totally clear and understandable to someone who is not an expert in the matter."
+Among other recognitions, Chambers USA ranks Jonathan in its highest band, noting that clients have described him as "absolutely brilliant," "a fiercely bright appellate lawyer who handles high end problems," "a very cost-effective resource in contentious matters," and "probably the very best appellate advocate I have ever seen."

 - Yale Law School (J.D., 1998)